khan-pog/Planonapage/IMPLEMENTATION_SUMMARY.md

 ## Ready for Production Upgrades

 ### Image Storage
-The current implementation uses base64 encoding for immediate functionality.
-For production, replace with:
+The current implementation uses Vercel Blob Storage for image hosting.
+For production, you can easily switch to:
 - AWS S3 upload
 - Cloudinary integration
 - Firebase Storage